-Anyone who watched the American Music Awards can’t have failed to notice the enormous breasts on show which appeared during the 1980s and well into the 1990s the trend appearaed to be for women as skinny as possible but with huge breasts.
-But now with ageing of America, the trend has shifted to younger looking bodies with a symmetrical, more feminine contour.
+Anyone who watched the American Music Awards can’t have failed to notice the enormous breasts on show which appeared during the 1980s and well into the 1990s the trend appeared to be for women as skinny as possible but with huge breasts.
+But now with aging of America, the trend has shifted to younger looking bodies with a symmetrical, more feminine contour.

 I am always looking for the very best surgeons to refer my domestic and international clients to and a month ago I met the king of breasts and bodies, Dr. Stuart A. Linder of Beverly Hills California (where else?).